 Cool was among the very tiniest of Chicago independents.
-It was in business for less than a year, and was responsible for just one recording session and two releases.
+It was in business for less than a year, maybe for just four months.
+It was responsible for just one recording session, two releases, and two prospective releases that never got past the announcement stage.
 It nonetheless helped to launch the career of harmonica-playing bluesman Billy Boy Arnold.

 Cool opened for business in the summer of 1953.
-It was described, on the labels and in one surviving advertisement, as a division of Co-Ben Recording.
-Co-Ben was a partnership between Collenane Cosey, whose name appers twice in the composer credits, and Charlie Bennett, who, according to Steve Cushing, was her brother-in-law.
+It was in business from roughly June 1953 to October of that year.
+It was described, on the labels and in both surviving advertisements, as a division of Co-Ben Recording.
+Co-Ben was a partnership between Collenane Cosey, whose name appers twice in the composer credits, and Charlie Bennett, who, according to Steve Cushing, was her brother-in-law, and was also a Cool artist.
 The address was given as 1231 South Homan Avenue.

 Collenane G. Cosey was born Collenane Clark in Illinois (most likely in Chicago, but confirmation would be nice) on November 12, 1909.
 She was the daughter of Palus and Maggie Clark, and in the 1910 and 1920 censuses was listed as residing at 2130 Fulton Street.
 In 1930, a "Coleman Clark," occupatiion "Decorator," was listed as living with brothers and sisters at 2126 Maypole Avenue; Bob Eagle thinks, plausibly, that "Coleman" was a garbling of Collenane.
 In 1943, she was credited, with Louis Jordan and her husband, Antonio Cosey, of "Ration Blues," which Jordan recorded in October (it was released on Decca 8654).
 She also wrote "Bonus Pay," which was recorded by Eddie "Cleanhead" Vinson.